Back to Wyoming

 Grooming

-Behavior that seeks to prepare, induce or persuade a minor into engaging in sexual conduct through manipulation, trust-building, or influence.
+Behavior that seeks to prepare, induce, or persuade a minor into engaging in sexual conduct or exploitation through manipulation, trust-building, or influence.

 Sexual Conduct

-Includes actual or simulated acts of intercourse, penetration, bestiality, masturbation, and other explicit activities.
+Includes actual or simulated acts of intercourse, penetration, bestiality, masturbation, sadomasochistic abuse, lewd exhibition, and defecation/urination for sexual stimulation.

 Limits and Unknowns